-Modes of non-motorized transportation within the project corridor include bicycling, skiing, horseback riding, and walking.
-Public comments revealed that the bicycle traffic is predominantly recreational within the project corridor (Appendix A).
-There are few bicycle commuters.
-Commuting by bicycle occurs mainly in the summer.
-Each build alternative includes the same separated, paved, 3.0-meter (10-feet) wide multi-use pathway and shoulders throughout the length of the project corridor as identified in the Anchorage Areawide Trails Plan (MOA, 1997).
-In the segment from the New Seward Highway to Lake Otis Parkway, both build alternatives also include a 1.5-meter (5-feet) wide concrete sidewalk.
+Some members of the public preferred the paved pathway placement on the north side to allow for earlier use in the spring because of solar clearing.
+Other members preferred its placement on the south side for access to O'Malley Elementary School and to eliminate conflicts with current equestrian uses.
+To meet the purpose and need for the project and provide a good compromise with respect to community desires, each build alternative includes the same separated, paved, 3.0-meter (10-feet) wide multi-use pathway along the south side of the roadway as identified in the Anchorage Areawide Trails Plan (MOA, 1997b) and shoulder improvements throughout the length of the project corridor In the segment from the New Seward Highway to Lake Otis Parkway, both build alternatives also include a 1.5-meter (5-feet) wide concrete sidewalk along the south side of the roadway.
 The roadway shoulders, separated pathway, and sidewalk will improve safety and mobility of pedestrian and bicycle traffic along the project corridor.
+The proposed project would not preclude future development of a trail along the north side of O'Malley Road or future development of a grade separated pedestrian crossing.

 Furthermore, public comments have shown an interest in a pedestrian crossing overpass at congested intersections and schools on O'Malley Road (Appendix A).
 Explicitly, the public suggested the Birch Road and Lake Otis Parkway intersections as candidates for aerial crossings.
-In the design phase, these requests will be fully analyzed.
 Hillside residents believe that a separate non-motorized walkway will increase pedestrian/recreational safety.
+No grade-separated crossings are proposed because the effectiveness of over/underpasses has been in debate for years.
+The proposed build alternatives include pedestrian crossings at all existing and proposed traffic signals.
+Additional pedestrian crossings will be added at new signal locations when signal warrants are met.

-The no-action alternative offers no pedestrian and bicycle facilities.
+The no-action alternative offers no additional pedestrian and bicycle facilities.